samjulien/blog/_posts/2018-08-28-react-tutorial-building-and-securing-your-first-app.markdown

 3. If there is an error on the `silentAuth`, the app checks if the error is `login_required`.
 If this is the case, the app does nothing because it means the user is not signed in (or that you are using development keys, which you shouldn't).
 4. If there is an error that is not `login_required`, the error is simply logged to the console.
 Actually, in this case, it would be better to notify someone about the error so they could check what is happening.

+> By the way, you are enclosing your `App` class inside the `withRouter` function so you can check what route is being called (`this.props.location.pathname`).
+Without `withRouter`, you wouldn't have access to the `location` object.

 That's it!
 After these changes, you finally finished developing your React application.
 Now, if you sign in and refresh your browser, you will see that you won't lose your session and that you won't have to sign in again.
 Hurray!

 {% include tweet_quote.html quote_text="I just built my first React application." %}